MarketingPipeline/Code-Runner-Web-Component/PLUGINS.md

 > These plugins / extensions add extra compiler support

 - Markdown (adds support to render Markdown)
-- Brython (compile Python3 via Brython)
+- Latex (add support to render Latex)

 To use a compiler plugin - you must set the HTML attribute <code>custom-compiler</code> - example below.